lcamichigan/sigman/README.md

     2. In the “Find what” field, enter `\t\d\d(\d\d)$`.
 This finds tab characters (`\t`) followed by four digits (`\d`) at the end of a line (`$`).
-    The last two digits are captured in parentheses so that they can used in the “Change to” field.

     3. In the “Change to” field, enter `~S’$1`.
-This replaces found text with a non-breaking space (`~S`), a right single apostrophe (`’`), and the two digits found above (`$1`).
+This replaces text with a non- breaking space (`~S`), a right single apostrophe (`’`), and the two digits found at the end of the line (`$1`).

-    4. In the Change Format field, choose a character style of Lost Brother Class Year.
+    4. Click the Change Format box to show the Change Format Settings dialog, choose Lost Brother Class Year from the Character Style menu, and then click OK.

     5. Choose Selection from the Search menu, and then click Change All.